Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-It’s fairly common for people to send large amounts of money abroad.
-The best way to do that will depend on your specific situation.
-When making your decision, it is important to take into consideration things like speed, fees and more.
+It’s common for people in New Zealand to send large amounts of money overseas and the best way to do that will depend on your specific situation.
+When making your decision, it is important to take into consideration things such as transfer fees, exchange rates, speed and more.

-What are the best ways to transfer large amounts of money overseas?
+6 ways to transfer large amounts of money overseas

 - International money transfer specialist